-To get the beauty of roses for your porch, patio or balcony, select small to mid-size varieties and choose a good-sized pot.
+To get the beauty of roses for your porch, patio or balcony, select small to mid-size varieties.
 Hardy, disease-resistant Knock Out Roses are a natural choice for containers.

-If you have room, look for a trailing rose that can be trained along a fence or balcony rail, or upright on a trellis for a touch of the country in the city.
+If you have room, look for a trailing rose to train along a fence or balcony rail.
+Or try growing them upright on a garden trellis for a touch of the country in the city.

 Trailing roses include ramblers and climbers.
 The main difference between the two is that ramblers flower once, while climbers bloom from spring through fall.
 They grow on canes that may be bent and attached to structures such as a fence, trellis or arbor.